ArmorIQ LogoArmorIQ SDK

 ParameterTypeRequiredDescription

-llmstrYesLLM identifier (e.g., "gpt-4", "claude-3", "gpt-3.5-turbo")
+llmstrYesLLM identifier for context (e.g., "gpt-4", "claude-3", "gpt-3.5-turbo")

-promptstrYesNatural language description of what to do
+promptstrYesNatural language description of the task

 metadatadictNoOptional metadata to attach to plan

-Plan Structure (if providing explicit plan)
+Plan Structure

 {